gruntjs-updater/grunt-sass-include/README.md

 > Include sass files into a single file, so you can dynamically import new files

+### Motivation

+This plugin is made because you cannot import globs inside of sass.
+This plugin will let you do the globbing in grunt which will generate a sass file with all the separate imports in sass.
+Both sass and scss syntaxes are supported.
+You can then import this file inside of your main sass file.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`